 Discussion—

 The effect of altered TA on growth in shell area varied between exposure windows but did not manifest in overall shell growth or tissue growth, in either salinity treatment, in juvenile Easter oysters.
 In the earlier window, growth in shell area was neither influenced by altered TA nor salinity, but increased with the size of the individuals (Fig X), suggesting that X. In the later window we detected higher growth with higher TA, while shell growth in low TA conditions declined (Fig. X).
 The scale of shell growth was lower in the later period for all oysters, however, which masked the (later window) effect of TA in overall shell growth (0 – 36 days).
 Oysters that were exposed to the lowest TA conditions in both salinities likely experienced an increased tendency for external shell dissolution from under-saturated seawater conditions (in respect to calcite CaCO3), though, we did not detect consequences on abiotically-driven shell loss in area growth, nor thickness.
 These trends, again, may indicate the import of biological activity, both in scale and through time, in mediating the effect of seawater conditions.

+Although the effect of TA on shell growth was insignificant in the earlier window, this could indicate the ability of oysters to rapidly acclimate to, and grow in, TA-disruptions to the carbonate system, even under corrosive seawater conditions.
+Unlike studies that have demonstrated disruptions to shell building under ocean acidification conditions, including multiple focusing on (age) C. virginica, we did not see an initial nor overall effect of TA.
+This is despite the fact that our two lowest TA targets fell below the saturation state for calcium carbonate, indicating corrosive seawater conditions for shell material.
+One possibility is that individuals were able to biologically compensate for external shell loss in a well-fed environment (cite).
+Moreover, we detected higher shell growth from oysters that were initially larger in size, which could indicate an increased surface area available to calcify onto or an ability of larger oysters (with maintained tissue reserves) to maximize shell growth.
+Although changes in TA vs pCO2 could separately lead to corrosive seawater conditions, they likely have different mechanistic import for growth pathways.
+For example, ocean acidification conditions describe the increased uptake of atmospheric CO2 in seawater without a coinciding increase in TA (buffer), which can lead to a reduction in pH.
+A reduction in seawater TA could also result in reduced pH, though, this is due directly reducing the buffering capacity of seawater in unchanged pCO2. mechanistically this is why it is important to differentiate between increased co2 and decreased ta. examples with other species.
+Given that other coastal calcifiers have shown disruptions to shell growth under altered pCO2 conditions, it would be interesting to see whether the sensitivity matches under changes in TA.